Fight Hunger Create Change

 Thanks to the partnership we have been able to commission the most in-depth piece of research into food bank use to date.
 The research, entitled The State of Hunger, will act as a benchmark not just for our charity, but for the Government and wider society, to better understand the structural issues that sweep so many people into poverty and destitution.

-The first State of Hunger report, which will be published in October 2019, will focus on the experiences and demographics of the people referred to food banks and the pathways that they take to reach them.
+The first State of Hunger report, which was published in November 2019, has focused on the experiences and demographics of the people referred to food banks and the pathways that they take to reach them.
 By understanding those pathways and how they change over the years, we can work with central government, local councils, referral organisations, and wider society to make the changes that are needed to ensure everyone has enough money coming in to cover the cost of essentials.

 We are grateful to Asda and its customers and staff for their ongoing support in the fight against hunger and poverty.
 Together, we know that we can drive real change and create a future in which no one needs a food bank’s help.